Kappa Delta Rho: Co-educational pressure

-Values
+Symbols and traditions

-ΚΔΡ publications describe its values as: fellowship, leadership, scholarship, service, and tradition.
+Kappa Delta Rho's open motto is "Honor Super Omnia" or "Honor Above All Things".
+The fraternity's publications describe its values as fellowship, leadership, scholarship, service, and tradition.
 Its credo was first nationally published in The Fraternity Month in October 1946.
-The author was George E. Shaw, Alpha '10, (1885–1976), director of Kappa Delta Rho and national historian.
+The author was George E. Shaw, Alpha (1910), director of Kappa Delta Rho and national historian.

+Its colors are Middlebury blue and Princeton orange.
+Its flower is the red rose and its symbol is the Peregrine falcon.
+The fraternity's badge is gold and set in pearls, in the form of the Greek letters Κ and Ρ, with Δ on top.

+The Kappa Delta Rho coat of arms is a shield over crossed daggers.
+On the shield, is a scale, an open book, and a lighted lamp.
+Under the shield, in scroll with the fraternity's motto in Latin.

 Publications

-Quill & Scroll

 The National Office of the fraternity publishes a semi-annual news magazine called the Quill & Scroll.
-First published as The Scroll in 1909 at Middlebury College, the Fraternity changed the name in 1924 after it became a national publication.
-Today, articles in The Quill and Scroll detail the successes of the National Fraternity, the various alumni corporations, undergraduate chapters and individual members.
+First published as The Scroll in 1909 at Middlebury College, the Fraternity changed its name in 1924 after it became a national publication.
+Today, articles in The Quill and Scroll detail the successes of the National Fraternity, the various alumni corporations, undergraduate chapters, and individual members.
 The articles reflect the high ideals of KDR as experienced by its undergraduates and alumni.

-Pathfinder

 The Pathfinder is the KDR educational and historical manual.
-It is given to those who choose to pledge the fraternity so that they may understand the responsibilities of membership.
-It also provides them with an introduction to the way in which KDR is organized, how it operates and what the roles are of the chapter, alumni, and National Office.
-The Manual is updated every few years by the National Office to bring it up to date with new information, policies and ideas.
+It is given to those who choose to pledge to the fraternity so that they may understand the responsibilities of membership.
+It also provides them with an introduction to how KDR is organized, how it operates, and what the roles are of the chapter, alumni, and National Office.
+The Manual is updated every few years by the National Office to bring it up to date with new information, policies, and ideas.

 Awards

 Awards are given out to chapters and individual Brothers each year at the National Convention.
 Chapter awards include the Robert D. Corrie Award for Chapter of The Year, O.D.
 Roberts Award for Chapter Improvement, Donald C. Wolfe for Outstanding Newsletter, George E. Kimball Award for Outstanding Social Service, John L. Blakely Award for Outstanding Philanthropics, Leo T. Wolford Award for Outstanding Campus Involvement, Gino A. Ratti Award for Outstanding Alumni Relations, E. Mayer Maloney Award for Outstanding Faculty Relations, Dr. Harold Osborn Award for Outstanding Intramural Sports, and the George E. Shaw Award for Outstanding Public Relations.

 Individual awards are also handed out, including Outstanding Senior, Outstanding New Member, Outstanding Advisor, and the Red Rose Award.
-In addition, qualified Alumni may be inducted into the prestigious Ordo Honoris based upon achievements in either their career, community or their dedication to the fraternity.
+In addition, qualified Alumni may be inducted into the prestigious Ordo Honoris based upon achievements in either their career, community, or their dedication to the fraternity.